 In addition to the five factors listed above, several particular events served as triggers in causing the upsurge in violence.
 Among the far Left, the death of Che Guevera in 1967 and the failure of the 1968 student demonstrations in most Western nations-and especially of the student revolts in France-contributed to the anger and disappointment.
 Several of the terrorist manifestos published after 1968 make explicit mention of those events, as well as reflecting the broader themes of irrational will, exploitation, commodification, rage, and the need simply to do something.
-For example, Pierre Victor-then the leader of the French Maoists with whom Michel Foucault was associated hearkened back to the French Revolution's Reign of Terror and declared the following in the pages of La Cause du peuple, the Maoist newspaper:
+For example, Pierre Victor-then the leader of the French Maoists with whom Michel Foucault was associated-hearkened back to the French Revolution's Reign of Terror and declared the following in the pages of La Cause du peuple, the Maoist newspaper:

 To overthrow the authority of the bourgeois class, the humiliated population has reason to institute a brief period of terror and to assault bodily a handful of contemptible, hateful individuals.
-It is difficult to attack the authority of a class without a few heads belonging to members of this class being paraded on the end of a stake.
+It is difficult to attack the authority of a class without a few heads belonging to members of this class being paraded on the end of a stake.39 broader historical context within which she thought terrorism was necessary, the more specific events that had served as triggers, and gave an assessment of the likelihood of their success:

 Other terrorists cast their nets more broadly.
 Before her death, Ulrike Meinhof made very clear the broad purpose of the Red Army Faction she and Andreas Baader founded in Germany: "The anti-imperialist struggle, if it is to be more than mere chatter, means annihilation, destruction, the shattering of the imperialist power system-political, economic and military."
-She also made clear the broader historical context within which she thought terrorism was necessary, the more specific events that had served as triggers, and gave an assessment of the likelihood of their success:
+She also made clear the

-&lt;sup>41 In Miller 1993, 232.
+39 In Miller 1993, 232.

 Nauseated by the proliferation of the conditions they found in the system, the total commercialization and absolute mendacity in all areas of the superstructure, deeply disappointed by the actions of the student movement and the Extraparliamentary Opposition, they thought it essential to spread the idea of armed struggle.
 Not because they were so blind as to believe they could keep that initiative going until the revolution triumphed in Germany, not because they imagined they could not be shot or arrested.
 Not because they so misjudged the situation as to think the masses would simply rise at such a signal.
-It was a matter of salvaging, historically, the whole state of understanding attained by the movement of 1967/1968; it was a case of not letting the struggle fall apart again.
+It was a matter of salvaging, historically, the whole state of understanding attained by the movement of 1967/1968; it was a case of not letting the struggle fall apart again.40